ricardocabral/iskdaemon/README.md

 Installation, usage instructions and more details are available online at http://www.imgseek.net/isk-daemon/documents-1/install-and-usage [dead link]

 Here are quick guide to build from cloned repo.
 You may want to ``sudo`` all this commands if you have permission errors.
+I assume you know how to build from source and have all build tools and libraries installed for your system.

 ##Ubuntu Quick Start